 There’s an element of status which goes with online exclusives too.
 Owning something few others do appeals to certain types of people.

 This approach means you can charge higher prices and make more profit.
-You sell less units, but increase the value of each sale (compared to selling more units at a lower price).
+You sell fewer units, but increase the value of each sale (compared to selling more units at a lower price).
+See our behavioural science article for more on scarcity.

 Online exclusives - limited time

-This approach is a good fit with services because the “offer” of the services are often time-bound anyway.
+This approach is a good fit with services because the “offer” of the services is often time-bound anyway.

 Think about that hotel room, for example.
 Say you want to stay in Sydney tomorrow night.
 You search for hotel options and find one like The Ultimo example here.